WPTV-TV: Construction and early years

 In the early 1960s, WPTV made two efforts to improve its signal and expand its coverage area.
-When Phipps filed to sell the station to Scripps-Howard, WPTV also filed to move its transmitter from Lake Park to a site near US 441 and Lantana Road in Lake Worth, with a new, 1031 ft tower.
-The proposed relocation, as well as a similar application by WEAT-TV, alarmed the Miami stations, who feared an incursion by WPTV and WEAT-TV into areas of Broward and Dade counties that previously were only to receive the three commercial stations in Miami.
+When Phipps filed to sell the station to Scripps-Howard, WPTV also filed to move its transmitter from near Lake Park to a site near US 441 and Lantana Road, with a new, 1031 ft tower.
+The proposed relocation, as well as a similar application by WEAT-TV, alarmed the Miami stations, who feared an incursion by WPTV and WEAT-TV into areas of Broward and Dade counties that previously were only able to receive the three commercial stations in Miami.
 The FCC approved the tower in February 1962, and WPTV began broadcasting from the site that September.
-Not long after, WPTV made a second and more controversial tower proposal.
-It proposed building a 2000 ft tower at Boca Raton, further south than the Lake Worth site.
+In 1965, WPTV made a second and more controversial tower proposal.
+It proposed building a 2000 ft tower at Boca Raton, further south than the Lantana site.
 This would have been the tallest television tower in Florida.
-Despite securing support from the Palm Beach County school board and Florida Atlantic University, both of which planned new educational TV stations, the new tower posed a further threat to the Miami TV stations by extending a city-grade picture further south into south Broward and Dade.
-It also faced an uphill battle obtaining federal approval.
-The FCC and Federal Aviation Administration (FAA) had issued policies that required broadcasters seeking to build towers over 2,000 feet in height to overcome what Broadcasting magazine called "a virtual ban".
-The Aircraft Owners and Pilots Association opposed the tower plan, which it believed to create "an unacceptable hazard to air navigation", while six Miami and Fort Lauderdale stations objected to the increased competition and potential to hurt the development of UHF telecasting in South Florida.
+WPTV's proposal secured support from the Palm Beach County school board and Florida Atlantic University, both of which planned new educational TV stations.
+The new tower posed a further threat to the Miami TV stations by extending a city-grade picture further south into south Broward and Dade.
+It also struggled to obtain federal approval.
+The FCC and Federal Aviation Administration (FAA) had issued policies that required broadcasters seeking to build towers over 2,000 feet in height to overcome what Broadcasting magazine called "a virtual ban" that presumed such towers to be a hazard to air navigation by default.
+The Aircraft Owners and Pilots Association opposed the tower plan, while six Miami and Fort Lauderdale stations objected to the increased competition and potential to hurt the development of UHF telecasting in South Florida.
 Miami NBC affiliate WCKT also objected to the potential overlap of stations carrying NBC programming.
 The application remained pending until WPTV moved to dismiss it in 1968.